cosminadrianpopescu/ng-hooks/README.md

 ### Handling of Observables

-By using `ng-hooks`, you can also auto handle the observables, without any boilerplate code.
+By using `ng-annotated-hooks`, you can also auto handle the observables, without any boilerplate code.

 In order to have components that are subscribtion safe, you have to call the